 CTDEEP Environmental Justice Public Participation Plan: Guidance on Remote Engagement for Public Information Meetings

-Effective January 1, 2009, section 22a-20a of the Connecticut General Statutes (CGS) (formerly Public Act 08-94), along with the Department’s existing Environmental Justice Policy, requires applicants seeking a permit for a new or expanded "applicable facility" that is proposed to be located in an "environmental justice community," to file an Environmental Justice Public Participation Plan with and receive approval from the Department prior to filing any application for such permit.
-Refer to the following documents for the definitions of "applicable facility" and "environmental justice community" and guidance to comply with section 22a-20a CGS and the Environmental Justice Policy.
+This new public act along with the Department’s existing Environmental Justice Policy, requires applicants seeking a permit for a new or expanded "applicable facility" that is proposed to be located in an "environmental justice community," to file an Environmental Justice Public Participation Plan with and receive approval from the Department prior to filing any application for such permit.
+Refer to the following documents for the definitions of "applicable facility" and "environmental justice community" and guidance to comply with Public Act 20-6 and the Environmental Justice Policy.

 Environmental Justice Communities